 - (2) The passage of time may not make trade secrets any less secret.
 Herrick v.
 Garvey, 298 F.3d 1184 (10th Cir.
 2002) (upholding district court ruling that technical drawings and specification documents for 1935 airplane still retain commercial value and are protected by Exemption 4). - b.
 The Trade Secrets Act, 18 U.S.C. § 1905, defines secrets far more loosely.
 This act criminalizes the unauthorized disclosure of any data protected by Exemption 4.
 CNA Financial Corp. v.
 Donovan, 830 F.2d 1132 (D.C.
 Cir.
 1987). - (1) Trade Secrets Act applies broadly to virtually all business information and prohibits agency disclosure except as "authorized by law." - (2) FOIA provides such "authority" to disclose business information only if it is nonexempt.
 CNA Fin.
 Corp., supra. - 3.
 Commercial or financial information.
 Courts generally give these terms their "ordinary meanings" and reject more limiting definitions.
 See Public Citizen Health Research Group v.
 Food and Drug Administration, 704 F.2d 1280 (D.C.
 Cir 1983); see also Baker & Hostetler LLP v.
 U.S. Department of Commerce, 473 F.3d 312 (D.C.
 Cir.
 2006) (information about lumber industry's "commercial strengths and challenges" even though they do not "reveal basic commercial operations...or relate to the income producing aspects of a business"). - 4.
 From a person.
 Person is defined as any individual or entity other than the Federal Government or one of its activities.
 Nadler v.
 FDIC, 92 F.3d 93 (2d Cir.
 1996) (person includes individuals, partnerships, corporations, associations or public and private organizations other than an agency); Stone v.
 Export-Import Bank of United States, 552 F.2d 132 (5th Cir.
 1977) (foreign government agency). - 5.
 Privileged.
 Generally related to common law privileges, but rarely used as a basis for withholding.
 Sharyland Water Supply Corp. v.
 Black, 755 F.2d 397 (5th Cir.
 1985); Indian Law Resource Center v.
 Department of the Interior, 477 F. Supp.
 144 (D.D.C.1979). - 6.
 Confidential.
-The government can only withhold information that is confidential.
-The courts have developed two tests to determine whether information is confidential. - a.
-The "Confidential" test under National Parks & Conservation Association v.
-Morton, 498 F.2d 765 (D.C.
-Cir.
-1974).
-Two main prongs have developed under case law; however, several courts have left open the possibility of a third prong.
+The Supreme Court examined the definition of confidential under Exemption 4 and overturned the standard that was applied for over 40 years.
+Where commercial or financial information is both customarily and treated as private by its owner and provided to the government under an assurance of privacy, the information is "confidential" within the meaning of Exemption 4.
+Food Mktg.
+Inst. v.
+Argus Leader Media, 139 S. Ct.
+915 (2019). - a.
+The first prong of the confidentiality analysis is whether the "commercial or financial information is both customarily and actually treated as private by its owner."
+Food Mktg.
+Inst. v.
+Argus Leader Media, 139 S. Ct.
+915 (2019).